shivali94/tuxmathmobile/deploy/README.txt

-In order to generate images just run this command
+In order to generate images, run the following command:

 java -cp .;imgscalr.jar Deploy "width" "height"

-height, width :- same as that of apllication.nmml
+height, width :- same as that of application.nmml
+# Replace (;) with a (:) if developing on *nix/Solaris.